TalhaJuikar/homelab/README.md

 ## 🔒 Security Approach

-Security is a top priority in my setup, and I've implemented several layers of protection:
+I've implemented several layers of protection:

-- **Zero-Trust Architecture**: I use strict RBAC policies that give applications only the permissions they absolutely need
 - **Secrets Management**: I store all sensitive data in Bitwarden and retrieve it dynamically via External Secrets Operator, keeping credentials out of Git.
 Also I use SOPS to encrypt sensitive files in the repository.
-- **Network Security**: I expose services exclusively through Cloudflare Tunnels, eliminating the need for open inbound ports
+- **Network Security**: I expose services to the internet exclusively through Cloudflare Tunnels, eliminating the need for open inbound ports

 ## 🔑 Credential Management